At a glance

 The sandwich has a settled decade and no single inventor, and the food writing is candid about the gap.
 The food writer Kunal Vijaykar and the cookbook author Sonal Ved both date its emergence to 1960s Bombay, among migrant workers in the textile mills who wanted a cheap one-handed meal; the claim rests on an agreed decade rather than a dated event or a named first seller.
 Vijaykar adds a detail about the early version: sold flat and untoasted, and dressed with pumpkin ketchup, which undercut tomato on price at the time.

 Both the toasting and the cheese came after the sandwich itself.
-The journalist Vir Sanghvi has called it the first Indian sandwich to win broad popularity, putting that reach in the 1980s and 1990s, when the hinged hand-toaster and the electric jaffle press gave the cold pavement sandwich a hot, crisp form and the cheese cap settled in as a standing choice.
-The bottled sandwich masala that now defines the build is younger still, a packaged convenience that fixed in a jar a seasoning vendors had once mixed loose by hand.
+The journalist Vir Sanghvi has called it the first Indian sandwich to win broad popularity, putting that reach in the 1980s and 1990s, and likening its dependence on mass-produced ingredients to street foods like vada pav that climbed the same decades.
+The hinged hand-toaster and the electric jaffle press gave the cold pavement sandwich a hot, crisp form, and the cheese cap settled in as a standing choice.
+The bottled sandwich masala that now sits by the press is younger still, a packaged convenience that fixed in a jar a seasoning vendors had once measured loose by hand.

 Underneath all of it sits a colonial substrate older than the dish.
 Sliced sandwich bread arrived with the British, who made the loaf and the sandwich format ordinary food across the Raj; the green chutney and the bottled masala that turn that loaf into a Bombay sandwich are wholly the city's invention.
-The potato and beetroot in the stack are New World crops the Portuguese landed on the western coast, the potato grown near Surat and recorded there as a garden vegetable in 1675 by the English physician John Fryer, three centuries before any mill hand stacked it between two slices.
+The potato and beetroot in the stack are New World crops the Portuguese landed on the western coast, the potato so tied to its landing point that western India long called it batata surata, the potato of Surat.
+It was already a settled garden vegetable around Surat by 1675, recorded there in the travels of the English East India Company surgeon John Fryer, three centuries before any mill hand stacked it between two slices.